washu-tag/data-generator/README.md

 The `helm/` directory contains a helm chart to deploy the data generator as a [temporal](https://temporal.io/) workflow.
 When deploying the helm chart, you should specify the path to the directory to mount into the data generator pod with `--set volumes[0].hostPath.path=$MOUNT_PATH` .
-If you are going to use the capability to generate report text with GPT, you should also set `env.secret.AZURE_OPENAI_KEY` and `env.secret.AZURE_RESOURCE_NAME` .
+If you are going to use the capability to generate report text with GPT, you should also set `env.secret.AZURE_OPENAI_KEY` .
 When helm installs the chart, those values will be used to create Kubernetes secrets to expose within the data generator pod to allow the user to generate GPT reports without needing to specify the credentials at runtime.
 A full example installation command might look like: